Capturing young people’s voices in eye research

 - worked with artist, Sofie Layton and co-facilitator, Jacqueline Miller to develop a shared identify for the group which led to the creation of an eyeYPAG logo and hoodies.

 - won the Moorfields BRC Patient and Public Involvement and Engagement in Research award (PPIE) award in June 2020, presented by NIHR Moorfields Biomedical Research Centre.

 - became part of the GenerationR alliance of YPAGs in England and the eYPAGnet consortium of European YPAGs as well as the international iCAN network.

 - worked together to reach six shared agreements to reflect their working relationships and co-production ethos, presented in a co-produced film.

 - published their self-evaluation paper in the Research Involvement and Engagement journal, also found in the PubMed library database.

 “[Young people’s involvement] makes research better, but also children and young people have a right to have a voice and have a say in things that affect them.

 Children and young people can have very different perspectives and expectations of research and it is critical their voice is heard.
 They can have great insights that adults will fail to spot or think less important, but which might make all the difference when engaging their peers in research studies.
 Their involvement is not only important in the design of research but also for the future of research as they’re helping to shape the research (and researchers) of the future.

-EyeYPAG plans to resume in-person alongside online meetings in the future to make this accessible among all members.
-They will continue working with researchers to develop guidance tools and organise engaging activates for young people to participate in.
+EyeYPAG will continue working with researchers to develop guidance tools and organise engaging activities for children and young people.